yousef-bigdeli/maskan-finance/README.md

 - Store the index information in the global state using **context**.
 - Implement a search feature to find specific index by user
 - Display the trading history of a selected index in an **OHLC** chart using Highcharts library.
 - Display the trading history of a selected index in a table.
+(Virtual scrolling)
 - Utilize React Select for enhanced user-friendly dropdown selection for index search.
 - Utilize SASS for styling and CSS pre-processing.
 ## Technologies